Sherif-2001/Sound-Equalizer/README.md

 We have only 2 files one is the streamlit_ui(main) file where we run the whole ui and call the required functions the other is the streamlit_fuctions(fuctions) file which devided into 5 sections :

-1- Uniform range mode
+1. Uniform range mode

-2- Musical instruments mode
+2. Musical instruments mode

-3- Vowels mode
+3. Vowels mode

-4- Biological signal abnormalities
+4. Biological signal abnormalities

-5- Voice changer
+5. Voice changer

 ## Technology_used:
-Streamlit
+- Streamlit
+- Python

-## team members:
+## Team members:

-- dina mostafa
+- Dina Mostafa
-- saad sharada
+- Saad Sharada
-- sherif ahmed
+- Sherif Ahmed
-- shauib saleh
+- Shauib Saleh